edr2694/DaedalusProtogen/README.md

 - Support for OLED screen for current expression and battery voltage monitoring
 - Support for Hall effect sensor expression change
 - LED strip control built in
+- Support for a remote control using the nrf module found in the parts list (and you can even roll your own, just send a number for the corresponding mood!)
 - Support for microphone adjusted animation (coming soon!)
 - AsynchIO threading for threading that doesn't take a masters in CS!